ciaraosull/project-3-mastermind/README.md

 The [solution]( https://stackoverflow.com/questions/33292644/how-to-add-the-numbers-from-the-user-into-a-list
-) was to the split() method to convert the users input string to a list by splitting it on the spaces between.
+) was to the split() method to convert the user's input string to a list by splitting it on the spaces between.
 To convert the string then to integers the map() method was used.

 >
 >       guess = list(map(int, input(""Please Enter your guess:").split(',')))